WIKA-Group/javascript_parsers/README.md

 For more information about parser using see the [Legacy JavaScript Parser Usage](/doc/LegacyJavaScriptUsage.md)

 # Release Notes
+3.1.0
+ - Added functionality to decode hex strings to new parsers
+ - Bumped valibot dependency to 1.1.0

 3.0.1
- - correctly release built packages and simplify build process
+ - Correctly release built packages and simplify build process

 3.0.0
  - Enhanced repository structure